outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - applying non-standard methods across systems

+    - example:
       - applying concept of 'bias' used to fulfill intent of 'creating a truth filter'
         - bias is usually used to evaluate intentions of agents when interacting with other agents with some level of variance in agent identities
         - after abstracting intentions as decision/function triggers:
-        - apply bias as a truth filter to determine non-agent decision/function triggers
+          - apply bias as a truth filter to determine non-agent change/function triggers
           - this can work bc even components without agency respond to incentives bc of their common tie to physics
-        - bias also interacts with the concept of randomness & randomness can explain false signals, which connects to problem-solving intent of identifying truth
+          - bias also interacts with the concept of randomness & randomness can explain false info signals, which connects to problem-solving intent of identifying truth

+    - query to generate method to find useful structures across systems, for an intent like 'truth filtering'

+      - apply structural interface
+        - identify connections between structures in problem
+          - problem: 'find true info in agent-based system interactions despite agent incentives to send false info & intentions/decisions to do so'
+          - problem structures:
+            - concepts: 'truth' (intention matches decision output = 'successful decision'), 'agency', 'incentive', 'intent', 'decision'
+            - functions: 'interaction functions', 'decision functions'
+            - other structures: 'decision function triggers', 'false info', 'true info'

+      - apply combine function to conceptual interface
+        - create combinations of abstracted versions of structures
+          - problem: 'find true info in system interactions despite incentives to send false info & other sources of false info & change functions enabling that'
+          - problem structures:
+            - concepts: 'correct' (info implication matches its impact), 'incentive', 'change', 'randomness'
+            - functions: 'interaction functions', 'change functions'
+            - other structures: 'change function triggers', 'false info', 'true info'

+      - apply connect function to abstract structures
+        - find structures that connect abstract structures (randomness, false info, change/function triggers) without the specific attributes tying them to one system (agency)
+          - test whether the connecting structures fit with the new system after removing attributes:
+            - can bias be used to filter out false info or find true info in chemical interactions, despite elements not having agency, as an abstracted way to decompose randomness/noise or complex systems
+              - for example, can an abstracted version of bias structures correctly model the integration of quantum physics with chemistry rules to explain some chemical phenomenon

   - finish core function structure example diagrams